SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Troubleshooting_Cassandra.md

 ## Common configuration mistakes

-- Not matching the system requirements.
-These can be found on [DataMiner Compute Requirements](xref:DataMiner_Compute_Requirements).
+- The machines hosting the databases do not meet the system requirements.
+See [DataMiner Compute Requirements](xref:DataMiner_Compute_Requirements).

-  - Cassandra typically needs at least 32 Gbs of RAM on a Production setup.
-On a staging setup, you may be able to get away with 16 Gb of RAM.
+  - Cassandra typically needs at least 32Gb of RAM on a Production setup.
+On a staging setup, you may be able to get away with 16Gb of RAM.
   - Cassandra disks may not be on a NAS or similar technology.
 Attaching the storage to the network is forbidden.
-  - Cassandra needs low latency and high bandwidth to work
+  - Cassandra needs low latency and high bandwidth to work.
-  - The Cassandra servers need to have the exact same time.
-Time differences between servers in the Cassandra cluster may lead to reads/writes not being executed.
-NTP may be used to sync the times.
+  - The Cassandra servers all need to have the exact same time.
+Time differences between servers in a Cassandra Cluster may lead to reads/writes not being executed.
+NTP may be used to synchronize the time settings.

-- Failing to customize the system to use the available resources
+- The system has not been customized to use the available resources.

   - Forgetting to set heap size of Cassandra